TakenCdosG/admissionsrevolution_new/wp-content/plugins/paid-memberships-pro/readme.txt

 Contributors: strangerstudios
 Tags: memberships, membership, authorize.net, ecommerce, paypal, stripe, braintree, restrict access, restrict content, directory site, payflow
 Requires at least: 3.5
-Tested up to: 4.2.2
+Tested up to: 4.3
-Stable tag: 1.8.4.2
+Stable tag: 1.8.5.6

-The easiest way to GET PAID with your WordPress site.
-Flexible content control by Membership Level, Reports, Affiliates and Discounts
+A revenue-generating machine for membership sites.
+Unlimited levels with recurring payment, protected content and member management.

 == Description ==
-Set up unlimited membership levels and provide restricted access to pages, posts, categories, videos, forums, downloads, support, single "a la carte" page access, and more.
+Set up unlimited membership levels and provide restricted access to members-only content (including pages, posts, categories, videos, forums, downloads, support, single "a la carte" page access, and more).

 Paid Memberships Pro is flexible enough to fit the needs of almost all online and offline businesses.
 It works great out of the box, but is easy for developers to customize to fit your needs.

 [youtube http://www.youtube.com/watch?v=33nORRIZaQk]

-Paid Memberships Pro is the community solution for adding paid memberships to your WordPress site.
-PMPro is 100% GPL.
-All code, including add-ons, is available for free from the WordPress repository here or on our site at http://www.paidmembershipspro.com.
-This version in the WordPress repository is the full version of the plugin with no restrictions or additional licenses required.
+Paid Memberships Pro is 100% GPL and available for free from the WordPress repository or on our site at http://www.paidmembershipspro.com.
+The full version of the plugin is offered with no restrictions or additional licenses required.
 Developers should get involved at [our GitHub page](https://github.com/strangerstudios/paid-memberships-pro/).

-= Integrate with The Most Popular Payment Gateways. = Stripe, Authorize.net, Braintree Payments, and PayPal (Standard, Express, Website Payments Pro, and PayPal Payments Pro/Payflow)
+= Integrate with The Most Popular Payment Gateways. = Stripe, Authorize.net, PayPal (Standard, Express, Website Payments Pro, and PayPal Payments Pro/Payflow), Braintree, 2Checkout, and Cybersource.
+[View Gateways](http://www.paidmembershipspro.com/gateway/)

 = Works with Any Theme You Want. =
-Your Existing Theme or a Popular Free or Premium Third-Party Theme.
+Use your Existing Theme, the fully-integrated [Memberlite Theme](http://www.paidmembershipspro.com/themes) or a Popular Free or Premium Third-Party Theme.

 = Infinitely Configurable, Unlimited Membership Levels. = Set up the membership levels that best fit your business, whether they are Free, Paid, or Recurring Subscriptions (Annual, Monthly, Weekly, Daily).
-Offer Custom Trial Periods (Free Trial, Custom-length Trial, 'Introductory' Pricing)
+Offer Custom Trial Periods (Free Trial, Custom-length Trial, 'Introductory' Pricing).

 = Easy-to-Use Admin Pages and Settings. =
 1. Membership access by Page/Post/Category